Science, Technology, Engineering and Mathematics (STEM) – WVEIS#2200

-JRTI is adding a new STEM offering to our already impressive list of high school technical programs.
-Starting in the 2020-2021 school year, you can get a jump on your education in engineering in our hands-on learning environment.
-If you’re thinking about pursuing an engineering degree in college, don’t miss this opportunity!
+JRTI has added a new STEM offering to our already impressive list of high school technical programs.
+Students can get a jump on their education in engineering and aerospace in our hands-on learning environment.
+If you’re thinking about pursuing an engineering degree in college or learning about one of the many aerospace industry support positions, don’t miss this opportunity!

-The Aerospace Engineering program of study is designed to prepare students for careers and further study in aerospace technologies and related industries.
+The Aerospace Engineering program of study is designed to introduce students to the many aviation careers and further study in aerospace technologies and related industries.
 The program’s four‐course sequence will provide students with the opportunity to apply concepts and principles of atmospheric flight and space flight to authentic situations with an emphasis on propulsion systems, ballistic projectiles, airplane wing design, aerodynamic forces, pneumatic projectiles, and quality management and enhance their knowledge of space through a series of projects that include in‐depth research, concept application and prototype development.

 The Aerospace Engineering program will also develop technological literacy and stimulate interest in pursuing a career in aerospace engineering or related fields.
 While the program does not specifically provide projects in aviation mechanics, the knowledge and skills students learn and apply will enhance their success in postsecondary aviation studies.
 Students will learn to work in teams, think critically, identify problems, propose solutions, read and comprehend complex technical materials, and communicate understanding effectively in written, oral and electronic formats.
 They will apply math and science concepts and use technology to effectively solve real‐world, challenging problems.
 Through project‐based learning, students explore aerospace technologies and learn to apply those habits of behavior unique to the field.